 We have a 24 hour helpline if you are accused of committing a crime and need advice on 07786655345 and all representation at the police station is free of charge.

-Please see below a list of the Driving & Road Traffic Offences that Fieldings Porter can provide legal representation and advice on.
+Please see below a list of the Driving and Road Traffic Offences upon which our lawyers at Fieldings Porter can provide legal representation and advice.

 Failing to stop after an accident

 If you did not stop at the scene of an accident, it must be reported to the police as soon as possible.
 Our solicitors can offer advice on this matter and ensure the court take into account the circumstances surrounding the reason you failed to stop if you are summons to attend because of an alleged failure to stop.
 You may have a defence.

 Failing to report an accident